SilkRose/Pony/stories/blue-and-blushing/blue-and-blushing.md

 I start to brush her chest as an idea comes to my mind.
 After brushing the main part of her chest, I flip the brush around and nuzzle her chest, while pretending to brush a specific spot on her coat over and over.

-As I do, I listen to her heartbeat.
-Its rhythmic beating at an accelerated rate, endearing and soothing.
+As I do, I listen to her heartbeat. ==Its rhythmic, accelerated beating is endearing and soothing.==

 I get lost in the moment and forget to keep brushing.
 I just stand there, holding my head to her chest.